“What are the books that helped shape Shepard’s world-view?” This is THE Shepard Humphries Reading List.

 Philosophy & “The Spiritual Side”

 I have chosen to live a principled, moral, rational life of intellectual consistency.
 This is frequently in opposition to the world view of pragmatic, dogmatic, cognitive dissonance that 98% of the world has chosen, sometimes even consciously.
 When an individual is unlike the majority, life is not as smooth, financially profitable, friendly or welcoming.
 On the other hand, I sleep very well at night.
-If you do not have an open mind, read no further.
+If you do not have an open mind, skip to the COMMUNICATION section.

 If one takes care of the means, the end will take care of itself. -Mahatma Gandhi